leomonta/icb/README.md

 	"directories": {

-		"project_dir": "project root directory relative to where the cpp_builder is being called", "exe_path_name": "path and name where to put the final executable", "include_dirs": [
+		"project_dir": "project root directory relative to where the icb is being called", "exe_path_name": "path and name where to put the final executable", "include_dirs": [
 			"additional include directories to pass to the compiler"